cozygene/halperingpu/Anaconda.md

-# Setting you conda environment
+# Setting up your conda environment

 **Anaconda is already installed** on _halperingpu_ at _/scratch/anaconda3/bin/conda_ (please do not download and install a new one).